How can you encourage your church leaders during this year’s Pastor Appreciation Month?

-2020 has been unpredictable, unstable, and unlike any other year in recent history.
-Churches were forced to pivot overnight and build completely new ministry strategies to reach their communities.
-In the same way, church attendees were compelled to change the way they attend a worship service, engage with other members, and participate in Christian community
+After all the changes and unpredictability brought about in 2020, churches were forced to pivot overnight and build completely new ministry strategies to reach their communities.
+In the same way, church attendees were compelled to change the way they attend a worship service, engage with other members, and participate in Christian community.

 However, one thing that does not have to change is the way we show pastors our appreciation for all they do.